July 31, 2016 PTAB Trial Statistics

 Filings by Technology

-The petitions by technology breakdown are (bio/pharma has increased, partially due to the hedge fund filings attacking pharmaceutical patents) (again as of 07/31/2015):
+The petitions by technology breakdown are shown below.
+The majority is in the electrical/computer/software arts (but bio/pharma has increased, partially due to the hedge fund filings attacking pharmaceutical patents) (again as of 07/31/2016).
+Fiscal year filings for 2014 and 2015 are also shown below as well:

 PO Preliminary Responses